Tarmity/employee-tracker/README.md

   ## Demonstration
   * Watch the video for an example of how the app works: https://youtu.be/1xcN9eisoB8
-  * You can also download the video from the assets folder
+  * You can also download the video from the assets folder!